dlminvestments/dlm-CoreDNS/plugin/traffic/HACKING.md

 % ./main --xds=ads --runtimes=2 -debug
 ~~~

 This runs a binary from pkg/test/main.
 Now we're testing aDS.
-Everything is using gRPC with TLS,
+Everything is using gRPC with TLS
-`grpc.WithInsecure()`.
-The binary runs on port 18000 on localhost; all these things are currently
+disabled: `grpc.WithInsecure()`.
+The test binary runs on port 18000 on localhost; all these things
-hardcoded in the *traffic* plugin.
-This will be factored out into config as some point.
+are currently hardcoded in the *traffic* plugin.
+This will be factored out into config as some
+point.
+Another thing that is hardcoded is the use of the "example.org" domain.

 Then for CoreDNS, check out the `traffic` branch, create a Corefile: